Understanding Bladder Leakage & Other FAQs for Women

 * The site does not offer medical advice and nothing contained in the site is intended to constitute professional advice for medical diagnosis or treatment.

-“ With periodic bladder leakage at the wrong times, these excellent pads give me confidence that I will be okay wherever I am.”
+“ With chronic urine leaks at the wrong times, these excellent pads give me confidence that I will be okay wherever I am.”

 - TENA Customer in Seattle, WA